 Other referral authorities include Enterprise Singapore (ESG), MCCY – Charities Unit, Mindef – Defence Industry & Systems Office, Professional Engineers Board, Singapore Tourism Board, and more.

-What Is My Company’s SSIC Code?
+What Is Your Company’s SSIC Code?

 Your SSIC Code should correspond to your business activity (or activities if you have a secondary business activity).
 Businesses should ensure that your SSIC Code is accurate and reflects your business activities.